replaceitem/carpet-discarpet/docs/Setup.md

 and add a reaction there, ther user of the reaction will still be from the script where the event happened.
 Only if you query [values from ids](https://github.com/replaceitem/carpet-discarpet/blob/master/docs/Functions.md#Values-from-ids), the bot from the config will be applied.

+# Intents

+In the config file, you can enable two kinds of intents for your bot.
+You should leave them as `false`, unless you use functions that require your bot to have this permission.
+In that case, you also need to enable the permissions in the Discord developer portal (Bot/Privileged Gateway Intents).
+There is a hint at all functions that need an additional Intent so you know when you need them.